The progressive muscle relaxation (PMR) before sleep

 Possible effect on the soul/psyche

-• Reduces the sensation of stress and tension
+• Reduces the feeling of stress and tension

-• Reduces sensitivity to stimuli and promotes serenity
+• Reduces sensitivity to stimuli and promotes calmness

-• Can lead to feelings of heaviness or lightness of the body and feelings of timelessness
+• Can lead to feelings of heaviness or lightness in the body and feelings of timelessness

 4. How does progressive muscle relaxation work?